 The WSU Libraries' Search It provides you access to books and media from all the WSU Libraries, "Summit" libraries, and libraries worldwide.
 It should be the first database you select to find books.
 To request home delivery of a book you find in Search It, use the "WSU Global Campus Delivery" option.
-Look at the box to the right of this one to learn about picking up books you have requested via Summit in person from a Summit library.
+Look at the box below this one to learn about getting books you have requested via Summit.

 Library materials will be mailed to you within two to three working days once we have them in hand.
 (Keep in mind, if we obtain the books from other libraries first, this process will take longer.)